-- How to get there: most will reach Prague either by plane at the Vaclav Havel Airport, which is around 10.5 miles (17km) north from the centre, or by train at the city's main train station, Hlavní Nádraží, conveniently located in Vinohrady.
+How to get there: most visitors will reach Prague either by plane at the Vaclav Havel Airport, which is around 10.5 miles (17km) north from the centre or by train at the city's main train station, Hlavní Nádraží, conveniently located in Vinohrady.
 For more information, be sure to check out our article about how to get from Prague airport to the city centre.

-- Visa requirements: most European and North American citizens don't need a visa to enter the Czech Republic and visit Prague.
+Visa requirements: most European and North American citizens don't need a visa to enter the Czech Republic and visit Prague.
 Always make sure you check your personal visa requirements before making travel plans though.

 Tipping culture: traditionally, tipping is not expected amongst the older generations.
 But now it is more common to tip 10-15%, particularly if the service was good and you were really satisfied with your meal.
-Unlike in the US, the waiters have their own salary independent of tips but it is nonetheless quite low so is a way for them to earn more than their base salary.
+Unlike in the US, the waiters have their own salary independent of tips but it is nonetheless quite low so tipping is a way for them to earn more than their base salary.
 You can read more about tipping in the Czech Republic here.

 Internet access: most public places will have free WiFi in Prague including the tourist attractions and even at one of the many libraries.
-Otherwise consider buying a local SIM card when you arrive, or even a portable WiFi device so you can connect multiple devices at faster speeds.
+Otherwise, consider buying a local SIM card when you arrive or bringing a portable WiFi device with you so you can connect multiple devices at faster speeds.